 This could, of course, be turned into an excuse to buy a new car every few years.
 But if having some of the newest safety features on your vehicle is something you place a lot of importance on then it might make sense for you to purchase a new car instead of a used one.

 One of the main issues that come with buying a new car is the desire to buy another new one every 4 or 5 years.
-And since most buyers are financing their vehicle over 5 or 6 years, they owe more than the car is worth for almost the entire length of the loan.
+And since most buyers are financing their vehicle over 5 or 6 years, they owe more than the car is worth for almost the entire length of the car loan.
 And they never get to experience years where they don’t have a car payment.

 If you can buy a new vehicle with a loan term of 48 months or less and you can keep that car for a decade or longer, your budget won’t be nearly as traumatized by that new car purchase.

 You can certainly opt to buy a used electric vehicle.
 But EV’s have come a long way in the last five years.
 So a new EV will have a longer range and better features.
 And the federal tax incentive remains in effect if you purchase from certain car manufacturers.
 One vehicle to consider that will allow you to take advantage of the full $7,500 federal tax credit is the new Ford Mustang Mach e.
 In an Ask HTM episode we discussed buying an expensive Rivian electric truck.
-And it seemed to make sense for Will despite the high price tag.
+And it seemed to make sense for Will despite the high sticker price.

 Some of the state tax rebates also remain in effect which can drop the cost of that new EV even more.
 Electric vehicles will save you money every month on fuel too.
 No more gas station stops necessary – unless you’re just looking for a snack that is.